 I write about music, history, and culture, both as a scholar and as a critic.
-I am a Lecturer on History and Literature at Harvard University.
-I’m also an Associate Lecturer in American Studies at the University of Massachusetts, Boston.
+I am Assistant Director of Studies and Lecturer on History and Literature at Harvard University.

 I also write frequently for public audiences.
 For example, I’ve written for Boston Lyric Opera about feminist dystopias, for The New Yorker about the New Orleans company OperaCréole, and for National Sawdust Log about making music in the midst of political crisis.
 In 2016, I received the Rubin Prize for Music Criticism.

 I received a Ph.D. in American Studies and African American Studies from Yale University in 2019.
 While at Yale, I also earned a master’s concentration in Public Humanities.
 My dissertation was awarded Yale’s Sylvia Ardyn Boone Prize and the Society for American Music’s Wiley Housewright Award; it was also the finalist for the Society of American Historians’ Allan Nevins Prize.

 You can reach me at lcaplan at fas dot harvard dot edu or lucymcaplan at gmail dot com.